up

 Hotel/Motel Tax

-The hotel/motel tax is levied as a percentage of the hotel bill including online room rental organizations such as Airbnb; the current tax rate is 7.0 percent.
-Occupancy rates in the County are generally the highest in the spring (April and May) and autumn (September and October) as tourists, schools, and organizations visit the nation's capital for various events; many visitors to Washington, D.C. use hotels in the County, especially those in the southern portion of the County.
+The hotel/motel tax is levied as a percentage of the hotel bill including online room rental organizations such as AirBnb; the current tax rate is 7.0 percent.
+Occupancy rates in the County are generally the highest in the spring (April and May) and autumn (September and October) as tourists, schools, and organizations visit the nation's capital for various events; many visitors to Washington, D.C. use hotels in the County, especially those in the southern portion of county.

 Admissions/Amusement Tax